Paras-is-coding/React_HS_Series/readme.md

     - Notice that now data loading is faster when you load github page

 - There are way more features in react router added to explore ---

+## ContextAPI
+- passing props to deeply nested comp. is done by passing through every outer components
+- If we had some global storage, store and get when needed
+    - ContextAPI _ state management for React only
+    - Redux _ react-redux - redux-toolkit(RTK)
+    - zustand

+- now understanding working of context API